Interested in building Affordable Rental Homes?

 Eligibility:

-- All non-profit and private housing organizations eligible to apply, but may be best suited for private-market developers
+- All non-profit and private housing organizations were eligible to apply

-- 20% of units must be affordable (see affordable rents below)
+- 20% of units were required to be affordable (see affordable rents below)

 Available Financial Support

-- For the purpose-built rental homes, indefinite deferral of development charges (municipal potion only) and 15% reduction of the municipal portion of the existing New Multi-Residential Property Class rate.
+- For Purpose-built rental homes, indefinite deferral of development charges (municipal portion only)

-- For the affordable rental homes, exemption of development charges (municipal portion only), Community Benefit Charges, Parkland Dedication fees (cash in-lieu), Planning Application Fees, Building Permit Fees, and Residential Property Taxes (for the term of affordability); as well as access to capital funding of $260,000 per RGI and affordable rental home (subject to further evaluation).
+- For Affordable Rental Homes, exemption of development charges (municipal portion only), Community Benefit Charges, Parkland Dedication fees (cash in-lieu), Planning Application Fees, Building Permit Fees, and Residential Property Taxes (for the term of affordability)

 Affordable Rental and Rent-Controlled Housing Incentives Stream